 You want to be able to digest and process each individual data source in a timely manner and be able to accomplish this in parallel with different data sources that will be landed at the same time.
 If your system needs to suddenly ingest a new, large dataset while simultaneously updating datasets already in its arsenal, it will need to be flexible and scalable to avoid bottlenecks and possible downtime.

 Privacy, sensitivity, and confidentiality

-Alternative data systems need effective data governance in place to be used safely and efficiently.
-Companies should also keep laws like GDPR when collecting, ingesting, and using data.
+Your system needs effective data governance in place to be used safely and efficiently.
+Companies should also keep laws like GDPR and the California Consumer Privacy Act in mind when collecting, ingesting, and using data.

 Architecting for alternative data: important considerations

-Data governance is essential to ensuring your alternative data program is an effective part of your overall enterprise.
-An effective strategy prevents organizational issues and conflicts resulting from the mismanagement of data and allows the appropriate people to access certain levels of the data.
+Data governance is essential to ensuring your program is an effective part of your overall enterprise.
+An effective strategy prevents organizational issues and conflicts resulting from the mismanagement of data.
+In addition, it allows the appropriate people to access certain levels of the data.

-In addition, when building your alternative data program, you need to keep the following best practices in mind:
+Furthermore, you should keep the following best practices in mind:

 Create an alternative data framework